isomerpages/imda-codesg/pages/digital-maker-lesson-plans-secondary/design-and-technology/all/assumption-english-groove-modules.md

 ---
-layout: simple-page
-title: Groove Modules
+title: 'Groove Modules'
 permalink: /assumption-english-groove-modules/
-breadcrumb: Secondary School - design and technology
+breadcrumb: 'Secondary School - design and technology'

 ---

 To promote computational thinking and provide opportunities for students to learn computer science.